 Renting a bicycle has always been a good way to explore Hoi An and its surrounds: it’s cheap, they’re never banned from the streets (other vehicles are forbidden at various times of the day), they provide a lot of freedom and you get to feel like you’re compensating for that last portion of wontons.
 I spent every day on a bike on my last visit and, apart from getting sunburned on the back ...
 Read more about Bicycle tours .

-Of the 80 or so ancient wells located in Hoi An, Ba Le Well is possibly the most talked about — along with being the most difficult to find.
-Water from the well, thought to have been built in the 10th century by the Cham people, is famed for its use in the town’s famed cao lau noodle.
-An entire mythology has blossomed around the well, including stories of mystical connections to fairies and a ...
+Of the 80 or so ancient wells located in Hoi An, Ba Le Well is the most well known because it was once considered key to the town's signature cao lau noodle.
+Thought to have been built in the 10th century by the Cham people, an entire mythology has blossomed around the well, with fanciful stories of mystical connections and ...
 Read more about The Ba Le Well .

 One ticket costs 120,000 VND, and allows access to five of the 21 attractions which include: a) Three communal houses; b) Four museums; c) Five old houses; d) Three assembly halls; e) The handicraft workshop and traditional music concert; and f) Either the Japanese Bridge or the Quan Cong Temple.
 You can hire a guide at the ticket office for 70,000 VND, which is certainly worthwhile ...
 Read more about The Hoi An culture tour .

 The tombs (there are three of them) are located in the rice fields at signposted intervals along Hai Ba Trung Street, 1.5 kilometre north of the intersection with Nguyen Tat Thanh (the name of the road changes to Ly Thuong Kiet on the west side of Hai Ba Trung).
 Coming from Hoi An you will spot the yellow concrete signs marking the turn-off into the fields to the right.
 The tombs are of ...
 Read more about Japanese Tombs .